How does Congregation Sharing work?

 Please feel free to read the comments of many spiritually mature elders around the world, including in your local area.

-Sharing Security and Data Protection
+Data Sharing Security

 Authorization